 The Master of Education and the Education Specialist degrees (accredited by the National Council for the Accreditation of Teacher Education, NCATE) are offered by the School of Education.
-Current graduate programs in education are designed primarily for elementary and secondary teachers, guidance counselors, and school administrators.
+Current graduate programs in education are designed primarily for elementary and secondary teachers, school counselors, and school administrators.
+The Ed.S. in Counseling is a shared program with Alabama State University.

 The Doctor of Education degree is the highest degree attainable in the field of education.
 The Cooperative Doctoral Program in Educational Leadership is in cooperation with Auburn University.
-Students pursuing the Ed.D. must complete a plan of study designed by both Auburn University Montgomery and Auburn University.
+Students pursuing the Ed.D. must complete a plan of study designed by both AUM and Auburn University.
 The two Schools of Education determine specific courses and the doctoral committee based on the departmental requirements and the student's desired needs.